What to do when someone dies in Greece — the complete guide

 What is the most urgent deadline?

-Renouncing the inheritance (4 months from death, or 1 year if the heir lives abroad) — critical especially if there are debts.
-Next is the inheritance tax declaration at 6 months.
+Renouncing the inheritance — 4 months from death (or the will's publication), and 1 year if the heir lives abroad.
+It's critical especially where there are debts, because letting it lapse counts as acceptance.
+Next is the inheritance tax return at 6 months.

 What should I do first?

 Secure several copies of the death certificate and the certificate of next of kin — almost every authority asks for them.
-Then proceed by category (EFKA, banks, inheritance).
+Then proceed by category: EFKA, inheritance, tax, banks.

 Do I have to do it all alone?